 --- title: Navigation description: Building a navigation menu for your site extends: _layouts.documentation section: content ---

 Read more about Jigsaw layouts.

 source/_assets/ directory, and Laravel Mix will process them when running

-npm run production.
+npm run prod.
 The processed assets will be stored in

 /source/assets/build/ (note there is no underscore on this second

 Then, when Jigsaw builds your site, the entire

 /source/assets/ directory containing your built files (and any other directories containing static assets, such as images or fonts, that you choose to store there) will be copied to the destination build folders (

 Files that don't require processing (such as images and fonts) can be added directly to